Everything You Need to Know about Sideburn Restoration

 What’s involved in a sideburn transplant?

-When it comes to hair transplant surgery in general, there are two main techniques used: follicular unit excision (FUE) and strip follicular unit transplantation (FUT) – you can find out more about both here.
+When it comes to hair transplant surgery in general, there are two main techniques used: follicular unit excision (FUE) and strip follicular unit transplantation (FUT).

 Each procedure involves taking hair from the scalp and carefully inserting it, one follicle graft at a time, into the area in front of the ears, to restore the appearance of your sideburns.